rdp-studio/GitHub-Trending-Crawler/README.md

 ## Configuration

-First,[Generate](https://github.com/rdp-studio/GitHub-Trending-Crawler/generate) form [This Repo](https://github.com/rdp-studio/GitHub-Trending-Crawler),then active GitHub Pages and Github Actions for your repo,then edit line 137 in file crawler.py for your own infomation with this temeplete`f.write('<script type="text/javascript">window.location.href="https://[GITHUB USER NAME].github.io/[GITHUB REPO NAME]/' + today_date + '.html";</script>\n')`,then run the action in the actions page,init complete.It will automaticly run at UTC+8 8:00.
+First,[Generate](https://github.com/rdp-studio/GitHub-Trending-Crawler/generate) form [This Repo](https://github.com/rdp-studio/GitHub-Trending-Crawler),then active GitHub Pages and Github Actions for your repo,then edit line 137 in file crawler.py for your own infomation with this temeplete`f.write('<script type="text/javascript">window.location.href="https://[GITHUB USER NAME].github.io/[GITHUB REPO NAME]/' + today_date + '.html";</script>\n')`,then run the action in the actions page,init complete.It will automaticly run when you click on star.

 ## Change Logs